 The secretariat will verify that all necessary information is provided in the communication, and will circulate the communication and supporting documents to the members of the Committee.
 If the communication lacks certain mandatory or essential information, the secretariat will resolve any problems by contacting and discussing them with the communicant before forwarding the communication to the Committee.
 If a communication, or an essential part of the supporting documentation, is not in English, the secretariat may delay forwarding it to the Committee until an English version is available.

-When forwarding the communication to the Committee, the secretariat will add a data sheet providing basic information about the communication.
 The data sheet, including a

 150-word summary of the communication, will be posted on the web site.
 The communicant may provide comments to the information presented in the datasheet.
 The data sheet will be regularly updated and the Committee may make changes to it.

 The Committee will, in accordance with paragraph 22 of the annex to decision I/7, ensure that communications are brought to the attention of the Party concerned “as soon as possible”.
 A communication received before any given meeting of the Committee should at the latest be forwarded before the following meeting of the Committee.
 Electronic decision-making will be used to expedite the processing of communications.

-Upon receipt of a communication, the Chair may request that individual members of the Committee provide assistance.
-Any mem- ber may also offer to assist the Chair with the communication in question.

 The Committee will consequently: a) make a preliminary determination as to whether the communication fulfils the admissibility criteria; and b) decide the points, if any, that should be raised (i) with the Party concerned, when forwarding the communication, or (ii) with the communicant to clarify the facts and/or allegations of the communication.